RocqJones/DvtWeatherApp/README.md

 - [Google Maps SDK](https://developers.google.com/maps/documentation/android-sdk/start) - In our use case we are displaying all favorite places on a map for quick visibility through Google location markers with some hint information when a marker is clicked.<br>

 ## Testing.
-1. Unit Tests: Leveraged use of `espresso` and `junit` to write tests for my models and API tests.
+Unit Tests: Leveraged use of `espresso` and `junit` to write tests for my models and API tests.
-2. Instrumental Android UI Tests: Used `uiautomator` to test instrumental `androidTest`

 ## Android CI (Continuous Integration)
 Used `Android CI` from the GitHub marketplace for CI/CD